elliotdevstudio/The-Kings-Feet-Restaurant/README.md

 WINS

 This has been a great learning experience in better understanding how to work with images, animations, and various layout tools and strategies.
+Most significantly, the exposure to challenges presented by achieving very nuanced bahavior through media queries, and working out any unintended side-effects, has ehanced my front-end problem solving.
 I'm looking forward to setting up the gallery page, since that will be one of the most tricky to build!

 Thank you for checking out my work-- I'll push more updates as soon as I can!